 Welcome to my website!

-I study how businesses make forecasts and how they make decisions and adapt when facing uncertainty, real options, or a shifting economic environment.
+My research spans finance, macro, and labor economics, using empirical and quantitative methods.
+I study how businesses make forecasts, how they make decisions, and how they adapt when facing uncertainty, real options, or a shifting economic environment.

 Contact

-barsanjmb [insert standard preposition] gmail.com
+barsanjmb [insert standard preposition] gmail.com jose.barrero [insert standard preposition] itam.mx

 Recent Updates